alltick/alltick-realtime-forex-crypto-stock-tick-finance-websocket-api/http_interface/batch_kline_query.md

 > [English](./batch_kline_query.md) | [中文](./batch_kline_query_cn.md)

-## GET Batch K-Line Query
+## GET Batch Code Query

 GET /batch-kline

 > Please refer to the complete URL in [API Address Description](./api_address_description.md)

-Batch query K-line functionality.
+Batch query code functionality.
 Due to the large number of batch query parameters, they are placed in the body, with only the token field parameter remaining in the URL parameters.

 > Body Request Parameters